Redemption Through Christ’s Blood

 What Christ accomplished in his redemption is what is bestowed upon those whom he redeemed.

-Arminians say that this substitutionary atonement, this redemption, does not in fact save every fallen human being.
+But then Arminians say that this substitutionary atonement does not in fact save every fallen human being.
+The redemption-price has been paid for everyone—yet only in a hypothetical, but not effectual manner.
 Arminians are not universalists, but they are hypothetical (or, potential) universalists.
 It is left to fallen sinners of mankind to “make this salvation real” for ourselves by faith—by believing in it.

 That’s what they proclaim in their preaching, evangelism, tracts, and so many of their songs and hymns.
 Christ died for the sins of all mankind.
 He suffered all the punishment that all mankind deserves, on the cross.
 This is arguably their main message.

-Does the Bible anywhere speak of a person who is redeemed by Christ but never saved?
-Did the Lord Jesus Christ pay the price that actually bought people back from their being condemned to Hell for their sins, or not?
+However, does the Bible anywhere speak of a person who is redeemed by Christ but never saved?
+Did the Lord Jesus Christ pay the price that actually bought people back from their being condemned to hell for their sins, or not?

 Believers in the Lord Jesus Christ can confidently affirm:

-The bolded words above all emphasise that something happens (redemption; forgiveness of sins; receiving gospel promises) as an inevitable consequence of something else having happened (the sacrificial death of Christ upon the cross; the substitutionary atonement).
-Not merely “maybe” or hypothetically or potentially, but really and inevitably.
+The bolded words above all emphasise that some things happen (redemption; forgiveness of sins; receiving gospel promises) as an inevitable consequence of something else having happened (the sacrificial death of Christ upon the cross; the substitutionary atonement).

 The plain gospel truth is: